circonus-labs/libmtev/docs-md/apireference/c.md

   * `buf` the buffer to destroy

-   This must be called at the end of dyn_buffer interations in case the buffer has overflowed into dynamic allocation space.
+   This must be called at the end of dyn_buffer interactions in case the buffer has overflowed into dynamic allocation space.